TimeWarpEngineering/timewarp-state/Samples/03-Routing/Wasm/AI.prompt.md

 2. First implement ALL Sample00 (StateActionHandler) features:
    - Follow ALL steps from ../00-StateActionHandler/README.md
    - Implement in Sample03Wasm project
+   - IMPORTANT: Do NOT create any Extension classes (e.g., CounterStateExtensions)
+     - Methods like IncrementCount() are automatically generated
+     - The TimeWarp.State source generator creates these for you
+     - Just implement the State and Action classes as shown in the tutorial
    - Verify basic state management works

 3. Then add ALL Sample01 (ReduxDevTools) features: